Day 6: East Glacier to Apgar

 After Eddie’s, I went down to the beach to watch the water and the smoke.
 The wind kicked up in the afternoon, and the fire jumped the river into the park.
 Apgar itself wasn’t threatened yet, but the enormous, ominous plume of smoke was clearly visible, tinting the landscape with its red hues.

 Julie finally showed up with the van at around 3:00, allowing me to check in at the Village Inn and get a shower and a change of clothes.
 The Village Inn was not as quaint as most of the places we’d stayed, but it was perhaps the oddest.
-The rooms had full, modern kitchens, but no phones.
-Which was annoying.
+The motel-style rooms had full, modern kitchens, but no phones.

 Paul showed up shortly after the van, and Nancy not long after him.
 They actually put bathing suits on and did some swimming.
 Mark and Suzanne rolled in around 4:30.
 Because Eddie’s was closed (probably due to the fire), we loaded up the van and headed to Lake McDonald Lodge (where we’d stayed the first night) for dinner.
 I was already pretty satisfied by my late lunch cheeseburger, but added some Montana whitefish on top.

 For the evening I sat on the shore watching the smoke.
 I also saw what I think was a river otter, swimming across the lake.
 He was very determined, swimming in a straight line about 10 meters away from the shoreline.
 I followed him as long as I could along the beach, and he just kept going.
-Unfortunately it was too dark for pictures.
+Unfortunately it was too dark to capture in photos.